-The military is moving out of the Arborfield Garrison site.
+The military has moved out of the Arborfield Garrison site.
 This provides an opportunity for us to build a sustainable new village by redeveloping the site.
 In addition to homes, the new village will have schools and sports pitches, a village centre with a supermarket and other shops, offices, restaurants and cafes and other typical village centre uses.
 There will also be children’s play parks including a skate park, community gardens and allotments, and new roads, footpaths, and cycle and bridleways.
 The development will also include an extension to the existing Hogwood Industrial Estate providing additional employment opportunities.
 View the Arborfield Strategic Development Location map showing the indicative masterplan (PDF document).

 Get involved and help us build real communities, not just buildings.
 You can get involved in the following ways

 - Community forums - We have created community forums for each major development area.
 The forums are your way to find out what is happening and to get involved.
 If you would like to be added to the email list for the Arborfield forum, email us at email@example.com

 - 'New residents' meetings and social groups - When there are about 100 new homes being lived in, we host a ‘new neighbours’ meeting to welcome new residents to Wokingham.
 We use this meeting to introduce ourselves, our partners and the services that we provide.
 We work with partners in this effort, usually the developers, Churches Together and housing associations.
 We encourage the residents to build relationships, establish a Facebook group, and then start a Residents Association.
 Some of the events we’ve held in the past include pub quiz nights and community lunches